- Contact Us

 - A host provides or serves alcohol.

-- The host should have reasonably known a person they were serving was intoxicated.
+- The host should have reasonably known the person they were serving was intoxicated.

 - The host knew the person would be driving after being served alcohol.